Miloš Teodosić: Los Angeles Clippers (2017–2019)

-On July 10, 2017, Teodosić signed with the Los Angeles Clippers.
+On July 10, 2017, Teodosić signed a two-year, $12.3 million contract with the Los Angeles Clippers, with the second year being a player option.
 During the NBA pre-season games, Teodosić showed potential as an above-average passer in the NBA.

 On October 19, 2017, Teodosić made his NBA debut against the Los Angeles Lakers, recording 6 points and 6 assists.
 In the second game of 2017–18 season against the Phoenix Suns, Teodosić suffered a plantar fascia injury in his left foot and was put out indefinitely due to the unpredictability of the recovery time for such injury.
 On December 11, he returned on the court after 22 games of absence, against the Toronto Raptors, scoring 12 points and grabbing 7 rebounds in a 96–91 home victory.
 In his first NBA season, battling with persistent plantar fasciitis injury, he averaged 9.5 points, 4.6 assists and 2.8 rebounds over 45 games, while shooting 41.9% from the field.

 On June 24, 2018, he exercised his player option with the Clippers for the 2018–19 season.
 On February 7, 2019, he was waived by the Clippers.